eMedicine Specialties > Neurology > Neurotoxicology

 History

-Clinical manifestations of alcoholic neuropathy can be summarized as slowly progressive (over months) abnormalities in sensory, motor, autonomic, and gait function.
-Patients might ignore early symptoms, and seek help only when significant complications develop.
+Clinical manifestations of alcoholic neuropathy include slowly progressive (over months) abnormalities in sensory, motor, autonomic, and gait function.
+Early symptoms are often overlooked by patients; medical help is often requested only when significant complications develop.
 Symptoms are often indistinguishable from other forms of sensory motor axonal neuropathy.

 • Sensory symptoms include early numbness of the soles, followed by dysesthesias of feet and legs, especially at night.
 "Pins and needles" sensation, which is reported commonly, progresses to severe pain that is described as burning or lancinating.
 Symptoms typically start distally and progress slowly to proximal involvement (dying-back neuropathy).
 When symptoms extend above the ankle level, the fingertips often get similarly affected, giving rise to the well-known stocking and glove pattern.
 Paresthesia might become unpleasant, even painful.